The Best Dog Food Brands Veterinarians Feed Their Own Pets

 Every editorial product is independently selected, though we may be compensated or receive an affiliate commission if you buy something through our links.

 The best dog food brands

 Every dog has its own needs, and the best diet for dogs will vary depending on size, breed, and more.
 If you just got a new pup, or your dog is refusing to eat their dinner and you’re in the market for a new brand, check out the best dog food brands below.
-If you need to replace other items for your dog as well, like toys, treats, or accessories, make sure to check out the deals for Amazon Prime Day, here are all the details you need to know about it this year.
+If you need to replace other items for your dog as well, like toys, treats, or accessories, make sure to check out the holiday sales.

 Note: Prices listed were accurate as of press time; pricing fluctuations may occur.